About giving evidence in court

 If you are called as a witness in court, you will receive a witness summons.
-Click here to read about how a court hearing is conducted.
 If you are unsure what will happen during the court proceedings, you may talk to your legal advocate, your contact person or the prosecutor who is handling the case before the court hearing.
 This also applies if appearing in court as a witness is likely to cause you particular distress.
 Read more about your options for special consideration to be taken when you appear in court as a witness.

 If you do not show up at the court hearing